dima-brook/w3f_application/elrond_bridge.md

 ```
 and will send it to the pallet once in an epoch.

-To allow reasonable time for a validator the grace period for locking the minimum amount for a validator will be 7 epochs since the notification.
+To allow reasonable time for a validator, the grace period for locking the minimum amount will be 7 epochs since the notification.
 If a validator does not increase the required stake it will be suspended from the validators pool.

 PoS Distribution in code:
 ![img](https://github.com/xp-network/w3f_application/blob/main/PoS%20structure.png)